EnergizedBlast/Trust-Administration-Mobile-App/Documentation/User.md

 ![Screenshot (182)](https://user-images.githubusercontent.com/42631742/72647862-88466f00-3947-11ea-99ca-bcd398dd73d0.png)

-7.In the end you should see your created task and activites displayed in the frames on the Homepage.
+7. In the end you should see your created tasks and activities displayed in the frames on the homepage.

 ![Screenshot (181)](https://user-images.githubusercontent.com/42631742/72647890-98f6e500-3947-11ea-8cef-4de54b9d1eb2.png)

-8. To Resolve a Task, Simply click delete to be prompted this screen
+8. To resolve a Task, simply click "Resolve" under the Tasks window to be prompted with a popup requesting which Task you would like to resolve.

 ![Screenshot (183)](https://user-images.githubusercontent.com/42631742/72647920-b5931d00-3947-11ea-8ef3-9624fafab64c.png)

-9. Next click the Task you want to Resolve and it will go away.
+9. Next click the Task you want to resolve and it will be cleared from the application's database.

-10. Do the same will the "Delete" within the "Activities" frame.
+10. Do the same will the "Delete" button within the "Activities" frame.